Efficient training for compact compression models via sequential distillation: Introduction

-Given large, well-trained models that have learned robust feature representations, we aim to use their knowledge to guide smaller models in acquiring similar features.
-One established approach for transferring knowledge from large deep learning models—trained on massive datasets—to smaller models is Knowledge Distillation (KD)~\cite{Hinton:arxiv:2015:DistillingTK, liu:grsl:2024:SAR}.
-However, in hardware-constrained settings, applying KD requires more than reducing the encoder size; a simple and efficient strategy is also needed, as training time and data availability may be limited—constraints not usually considered by general-purpose KD methods.
+Given large, well-trained models that have learned robust feature representations, we aim to use their knowledge to guide smaller models in obtaining comparable performance.
+One established approach for transferring knowledge from large deep learning models, trained on massive datasets, to smaller models is \textit{Knowledge Distillation} (KD)~\cite{Hinton:arxiv:2015:DistillingTK, liu:grsl:2024:SAR}, which adds an extra optimization objective: encouraging the small model (student) to produce features or outputs similar to those of the larger model (teacher).
+However, general-purpose KD methods do not always account for time and hardware constraints, as they can increase optimization complexity.

-In this paper, we address encoder size reduction under limited resources --- data and training time --- using an asymmetric encoder-decoder architecture~\cite{Gilbert:2024:ahn}.
-A smaller encoder is trained to \textit{replicate the latent representation} of a larger, well-trained encoder using minimal data, ensuring compatibility with the original decoder without modifications to the decoding pipeline. \textit{We believe that compact encoders trained with KD and limited data can achieve performance comparable to large teacher models trained on extensive datasets.} These low-complexity encoders are therefore more suitable for deployment on hardware-constrained devices, avoiding significant performance loss while reducing both training time and data requirements.
-We particularly focus on two key aspects of encoder compression: (\textbf{i}) the \textit{encoder reduction rate} -- how much the encoder can be reduced while preserving reconstruction quality; and (\textbf{ii}) the \textit{data for distillation} -- whether the teacher's knowledge can be effectively transferred using a substantially smaller dataset.